-The Current Sense pin senses the voltage developed on the series resistor inserted in the source of the integrated CoolMOS® If voltage in CS pin reaches the Driver output is immediately switched off.
+The Current Sense pin senses the voltage developed on the series resistor inserted in the source of the integrated CoolMOS® If voltage in CS pin reaches the internal threshold of the Current Limit Comparator, the Driver output is immediately switched off.
 Furthermore the current information is provided for the PWM-Comparator to realize the Current Mode.